Black Friday → 40% OFF Annual Plans

 Here’s how to introduce your company to a potential lead.

-If you’re looking for a cold email introduction, this template by Fast Capital has everything you need.
+If you’re looking for a cold email introduction, this template has everything you need.

 With it, you can focus on the pain points you can solve for a customer.
 It even ends up with a limited offer to get the lead to reply.
 Remember to use the right cold email tools and add as much visual content as needed.